querylab/lazywarden/README.md

 - 🔒 **Maximum Security:** Data protection with AES-256 encryption and Argon2 key derivation.
 - 🔄 **Automated Backups and Imports:** Keep your Bitwarden vault up to date and secure.
 - ✅ **Integrity Verification:** SHA-256 hash to ensure data integrity on every backup.
-- ☁️ **Multi-Cloud Support:** Store backups to services such as Dropbox, Google Drive, pCloud, MEGA, NextCloud, Seafile, Storj, Cloudflare R2, Filebase (IPFS) and via SMTP.
+- ☁️ **Multi-Cloud Support:** Store backups to services such as Dropbox, Google Drive, pCloud, MEGA, NextCloud, Seafile, Storj, Cloudflare R2, Backblaze B2, Filebase (IPFS) and via SMTP.
 - 🖥️ **Local Storage:** Save backups to a local path for greater control.
-- 🔔 **Real-Time Alerts:** Instant notifications on Discord, Telegram and Slack.
+- 🔔 **Real-Time Alerts:** Instant notifications on Discord, Telegram, Ntfy and Slack.
 - 🗓️ **Schedule Management:** Integration with CalDAV, Todoist and Vikunja to manage your schedule.
 - 🐳 **Easy Deployment:** Quick setup with Docker Compose.
 - 🤖 **Full Automation and Custom Scheduling:** Automatic backups with flexible scheduling options (daily, weekly, monthly, yearly).
 Integration with CalDAV, Todoist and Vikunja for complete tracking and email notifications.